 A general theory will also be hospitable to models derived for different aspects of information behaviour, enabling the application of the theory to specific cases.
-Thus, for example, the well-known model of the information seeking behaviour of professionals, proposed by Leckie, Pettigrew and Sylvain (1996) can be readily incorporated into the general theory.
+Thus, for example, the well-known model of the information seeking behaviour of professionals, proposed by Leckie et al. (1996) can be readily incorporated into the general theory.
 Leckie et al., focus on the task performance of professionals, seeing the context of information need in the work role and specific task characteristics.
 Figure 3.4 identifies work role as one of the contexts of information need, along with the performance level of that role, and the concept of task characteristics used by Leckie et al., can be seen as an elaboration of role.
 Similarly, their awareness of information can be included in the model as a useful intervening variable to be included in the general theory.

 As another example, we can consider Savolainen's everyday life information seeking model.
-From the perspective of the Wilson's general theory, everyday life, is simply one of the contexts within which information needs arise, and the projects of life and problematic situations, are those conditions that give rise to specific needs.
+From the perspective of Wilson's general theory, everyday life, is simply one of the contexts within which information needs arise, and the projects of life and problematic situations, are those conditions that give rise to specific needs.
+This view aligns with Schutz's (1962b) concept of the "life-world", which includes the world of work within everyday life.
 The concept of mastery of life, might be considered an activating mechanism, since, if I understand the paper correctly, the different modes of mastery will result in different modes of dealing with problems.
 Savolainen's situational factors (lack of time is given as an example), would constitute an elaboration of the intervening variables, as would the concepts of material, social and cultural and cognitive capital.